xpw0222/uchicago-pyanno/docs/source/gui_guide.rst

   .. image:: images/create_model.png
        :width: 300pt

-  Below that, one sees a summary of the model information, and a graphical display of the current model parameters:
+  Just below, we find a summary of the model information, and a graphical display of the current model parameters:

   .. image:: images/model_info.png